tethysplatform/tethys/docs/tutorials/google_earth_engine/vis_gee_layers.rst

         clear_map();
     });

+5. Verify that the **Clear** button works.
+Browse to `<http://localhost:8000/apps/earth-engine>`_ in a web browser and login if necessary.
+Load a dataset as before and then press the **Clear** button.
+The currently displayed layer should be removed from the map.
+Repeat this process a few times, loading several datasets before clearing at least one of the times, to ensure it is working properly.

 7. Implement Map Loading Indicator
 ==================================

 You may have noticed while testing the app, that it can take some time for a layer to load.
-In this step you will add a loading image to indicate to the user that the map is loading, so they don't keep pressing the load button impatiently.
+In this step you will add a loading image to indicate to the user that the map is loading, so they don't keep pressing the **Load** button impatiently.

 1. Download this :download:`animated map loading image <./resources/map-loader.gif>` or find one that you like and save it to the :file:`public/images` directory.